Special-K-s-Flightsim-Bots/DCSServerBot/samples/README.md

 specific targets (see list).
 On the other hand, slots can be blocked until a specific amount of points has been reached by that user ("points").
 The "costs" determine, what happens to the users points when he uses this plane.
 There is deposit-like system included, that reserves points when you use a plane and returns them to the user, whenever they bring back the plane intact (landing).
-Another takeoff will create another deposit.
+Each takeoff will create a deposit.
 If they crash or get killed, the deposit is gone, and they'll finally lose their points.
-This can be enabled with `use_reservations: true` like in the example.
+This can be enabled with `payback: true` like in the sample.